NiceNode/controller-api/README.md

 # controller-api

-This is currently deployed to api.nicenode.xyz.
-To test it, enter `https://api.nicenode.xyz/api/controllerLibrary`into a browser and see the results of a GET HTTP on `/controllerLibrary`.
+This is currently deployed to `api.nicenode.xyz`.
+To test it, enter `https://api.nicenode.xyz/api/controller`into a browser and see the results of a GET HTTP on `/controller`, or `https://api.nicenode.xyz/api/controller/geth` to get Geth's `controller`.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).